Viraj-Nigwekar/multi-axis-robust-portfolio-optimization/README.md

 This repository contains the code, simulations, and empirical pipeline for a unified multi-axis robustness framework in portfolio optimization.
 The methodology combines shrinkage estimation, bootstrap aggregation, and parametric modeling (GBM-based) to improve stability and out-of-sample performance in mean–variance portfolios.

-The notebook included here was used to generate the experimental results for my accompanying research paper (currently under preparation).
+The notebook included here was used to generate the experimental results for my accompanying research paper.

 ---